DasudaRunner/Object-Tracking/README.md

 &emsp;&emsp;*Email: dasuda2015@163.com*
 ___

-&emsp;&emsp;*This isan open source Object-Tracking library, The development language is C++, The classic and mainstream object tracking algorithms and related algorithms are reproduced(For example, RANSAC, least squares and so on).
+&emsp;&emsp;*This is an open source Object-Tracking library, The development language is C++, The classic and mainstream object tracking algorithms and related algorithms are reproduced(For example, RANSAC, least squares and so on).
 Of course, these are optimized by Eigen3 and openMP.*

 ## Hardware platform:
 ___